codenart/codenart.github.io/_posts/1-html/2017-07-27-html-4-container-tags.md

 This is the basic HTML template and it is a standard for any HTML document.

-Our previous examples have worked well because all the modern web browsers have a smart feature which automatically apply this template and put all of our contents inside the
+Our previous examples worked well because all the modern web browsers have a smart feature which automatically apply this template and put all of our contents inside the
 [body container](https://www.w3schools.com/tags/tag_body.asp "ext").

 The [head container](https://www.w3schools.com/tags/tag_head.asp "ext") is used to group some HTML elements that provide related information about our webpages to web browsers.
-Those elements will not be display on your webpages but they silently benefit us.

-The `<link>` element which we used in the previous section, is normally placed inside the `<head>` container.
+Those elements will not be displayed on our webpages but they silently benefit us.
+For example, the `<link>` element which we used in the previous section, is normally placed inside the `<head>` container.

 As you see that there is a `<meta>` tag.
 This element will allow us to use [Unicode](https://en.wikipedia.org/wiki/Unicode "ext") characters in our HTML